LuxDL/DocumenterVitepress.jl/docs/src/updated_example.md

-# Uprading docs from Documenter.jl to DocumenterVitepress.jl
+# Upgrading docs from Documenter.jl to DocumenterVitepress.jl

 Assuming that your current documentation is based on Documenter.jl, you can upgrade to DocumenterVitepress.jl by following these steps: